About the Workshop

 You will also be able to access important and relevant resources which will help you constantly develop as a storyteller.

 Although storytelling helps greatly in the business and social world, and this workshop and the more advanced forms of it which will follow , also has insights from the business world – people, who are trainers, corporate storytellers also will make guest appearance, yet, the katha’koli platform goes beyond this – it’s about making life more meaningful immediately and constantly transform it towards the one you would like to lead.

-Past participants on the Katha’koli Storytelling Workshop
+Few reviews for the Katha’koli Storytelling Workshop

 “Was great, and really mind triggering :)” – Michaela Broeckx